Clemapfel/jluna/docs/manual.md

 ### Making a Named Proxy Unnamed

 Sometimes it is desirable to stop a proxy from mutating the corresponding variable, even though it is a named proxy.
-While we cannot change a proxies name, we can generate a new unnamed proxy using the member function `Proxy::value()`.
+While we cannot change a proxies name, we can generate a new unnamed proxy pointing to the same value using the member function `Proxy::value()`.
 This functions returns an unnamed proxy pointing to a newly allocated deepcopy of the value of the original proxy.

 ```cpp
 State::eval("var = 1234");